themoken/documents/Bylaws.md

 them.

 ### Section 2
+If potential members outside of Travis County or surrounding counties are in what is considered an "active campaign" by the IWW Austin Organizing Board, they may apply to be members of the Austin GMB.
+Their membership must be voted on by members in the nearest business meeting by simple majority if quorum is met, or on the next business meeting with quorum until a closer a GMB until a closer GMB, Job Branch, or IUB is formed.
+Once that body is formed, they must hold their own elections, their own meetings and move to establish their own working branch seperate from the IWW Austin GMB.

+### Section 3
 All members of the Austin GMB in good standing are entitled to vote as part of the GMB, may be appointed to committees, and may run for an officer position.